 Baird Creek Bike Trail

-The trailhead is at 324 Baird Creek Road.
+The trailhead is located at 324 Baird Creek Road.
 From Interstate Highway 43, take exit 118 to the east onto E. Mason Street.
-Turn left (north) immediately onto Superior Road, which parallels the highway for 1 mile.
-Then it turns left (east) under the highway and becomes Baird Creek Road.
+Turn left (north) immediately onto Superior Road.
+This road parallels the interstate highway for one mile.
+Then it turns left (east), goes under the highway, and becomes Baird Creek Road.
 The parking lot is 0.3 mile further on the left (south) side of the road.
-The trailhead has no amenities except a trail map.
+The trailhead has no amenities except a trail map kiosk.

 Baird’s Creek runs through a wooded valley on a bed of limestone.
 At different places along the creek, small waterfalls crop up.
 These are visible from the trail.
 Park benches along the path encourage people to enjoy the serenity and view wildlife, including white-tailed deer.